Skip to main content

 Skogdal was developed by Erlend Kirkeboe.

 Skogdal has received overwhelmingly positive reviews from players.
-Most players liked this game for its music but disliked it for its optimization.
+Most players liked this game for its music.

 Skogdal is a single player game.